-Social networks have the potential to affect labor market decisions and program participation.
-Using the Social Connectedness Index (Bailey et al., 2018b) to capture county-to-county Facebook linkages, I explore what happens to county-level Earned Income Tax Credit (EITC) claiming behavior when the county's out-of-state social network is exposed to a newly implemented state EITC.
-When the number of outof-state friends exposed to a state EITC increases the composition of EITC claims shifts toward more EITC households claiming self-employment income.
-The income distribution of EITC claiming households also shifts, moving away from the tails of the EITC region with smaller credits, towards the income levels that generates the largest EITC credit.
-This mimics the direct impacts of state level EITC policies on filing behavior, consistent with social networks providing information or increasing salience about EITC policy.
+Using the Social Connectedness Index (Bailey et al., 2018b) to capture county-to-county Facebook linkages, I explore how county-level Earned Income Tax Credit (EITC) claiming behavior changes when the county's out-of-state social network is exposed to a newly implemented state EITC.
+Having more out-of-state friends face a state EITC shifts the composition of EITC claims toward more self-employment claiming.
+EITCclaiming households' income distribution also shifts, moving away from the EITC region with smaller credits, towards income levels that generate the largest EITC.
+This mimics the direct impacts of state-level EITC policies, consistent with social networks increasing information or salience about EITC policy.